Our philosophy

 You have needed a tracheostomy during your admission to hospital.
 Your medical team will be able to explain why you need a tracheostomy as part of your treatment plan.
 The tracheostomy tube may be temporary and could be removed before you are discharged.
 However, your individual needs may need a long term or even permanent tube and you may continue to need your tracheostomy after you have left the hospital.

-What is tracheostomy nursing service?
+What is the tracheostomy nursing service?

-What can our service offer you?
+What our service can offer you

-• Specialist nursing service for clinical issues and management of your tracheostomy.
+- Specialist nursing service for clinical issues and management of your tracheostomy.

-• A point of contact and resource during your hospital stay and after you are discharged.
+- A point of contact and resource during your hospital stay and after you are discharged.

-• Responding to any clinical changes and helping manage problems which may occur.
+- Responding to any clinical changes and helping manage problems which may occur.

-• Coordinating tracheostomy tube changes.
+- Coordinating tracheostomy tube changes.

-• Assisting in the discharge planning process to ensure you are safe and supported.
+- Assisting in the discharge planning process to ensure you are safe and supported.

-• Providing recommendations and suggestions to promote your quality of life with your tracheostomy.
+- Providing recommendations and suggestions to promote your quality of life with your tracheostomy.

-• Providing continuing care following your discharge to ensure your ongoing and changing tracheostomy needs are met.
+- Providing continuing care following your discharge to ensure your ongoing and changing tracheostomy needs are met.

 How to contact us

-Monday to Friday 08:00 to 16:00,
+Monday to Friday 08:00 to 17:00,

 To leave a message telephone 01223 348679

-Tracheostomy Nurse Consultant
+- Claudia Russell, Tracheostomy Nurse Consultant

-Tracheostomy Clinical Nurse Specialist (CNS)
+- Tracheostomy Clinical Nurse Specialist (CNS)

 Box 48, Addenbrooke’s Hospital, Cambridge University Hospitals NHS Foundation Trust, Hills Road, Cambridge, CB2 0QQ